GraniteGobbler/de2-project/README.md

   <img src="img/board.svg" alt="Arduino UNO board connections"/>
 </p>

 We used 2 buttons connected to digital pins `PD2` (Start button) and `PD3` (Pause/Stop button).
 The green one starts measurement and the red is used to pause the measurement.
 OLED display is connected to `SDA` and `SCL` pins.
-Our discharging circuit is connected to `PD8` and Analog pins `A0`.
+Our discharging circuit is connected to pins `PD8` and `A0`.

 ### Schematic of battery discharging circuit
 <p align="center">